-3) No development shall commence until details of the means of disposal for surface and foul water drainage have been submitted to and approved in writing by the Local Planning Authority.
-In respect of surface water drainage, investigations into soakage must include winter groundwater monitoring and percolation testing.
+- 3) No development shall commence until details of the means of disposal for surface and foul water drainage have been submitted to and approved in writing by the Local Planning Authority.
+In respect of surface water drainage: - If there are existing soakaways and a reduction in impermeable area is proposed, no further winter groundwater monitoring or percolation tests will be required. - If the surface water connection off-site is maintained to the public sewer, the potential for infiltration drainage on-site shall be investigated. - The detailed design of any new infiltration drainage will need to be supported by winter groundwater and percolation tests.
 Soakaway design must have the base above the highest groundwater level, and store the 1 in 100 year storm event plus 30% on rainfall intensity without causing flooding.

 No dwelling shall be occupied until the surface water drainage, and the proposed on and off site means of foul sewage disposal, have been completed in accordance with the agreed details.